Best practices for multi-tenant graph schema isolation

 Schema Taxonomy and Relationship Guardrails

-A robust Neo4j Graph Schema Design & Architecture must explicitly address Node Label Taxonomy Design to prevent label sprawl and index fragmentation.
+A robust Neo4j Graph Schema Design & Architecture must explicitly address label taxonomy to prevent label sprawl and index fragmentation.
 Generating tenant-specific labels (e.g., Customer_TenantA, Order_TenantB) fragments the page cache, multiplies index maintenance overhead, and breaks query plan caching.
 Maintain a canonical label set (Customer, Order, Device) and route all traversals through tenant-scoped predicates.

 Relationship Cardinality & Directionality must be modeled to prevent accidental cross-tenant graph walks.
 Bidirectional relationships without tenant guards routinely leak data during unbounded MATCH (n)-[r]-(m) patterns, especially when combined with variable-length traversals (*1..5).
 Always enforce unidirectional traversal from tenant root nodes or mandate explicit WHERE n.tenantId = $tenantId predicates on both sides of the relationship.